 If a figure is needed by a special date, i.e. Birthday/Christmas/Anniversary, then that date has to be provided up front and discussed prior to purchase.
 I can attempt to accommodate it after the fact, but you can’t inform me that a previously purchased item is a Christmas present on 12/12, or a week before a birthday.

-I’m in the process of revamping my store front so that figures can be offered in the uniform of your choice.
+I’m in the process of revamping my store front so that previously made figures can be offered in the uniform of your choice to be made again (this is under construction).

 This is when I use arms from another player on a base figure.